runag/runag/README.md

 ## Runagfile

-Runag is a collection of functions that you might just load into your bash terminal with `. sopka`, but most of the time you operate with scripts in files.
-You could source Runag into your scripts with `. sopka` or you could make a file called `runagfile` and then run `sopka`.
+Runag is a collection of functions that you might just load into your bash terminal with `. runag`, but most of the time you operate with scripts in files.
+You could source Runag into your scripts with `. runag` or you could make a file called `runagfile` and then run `runag`.

 Possible runagfile locations are: